skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 5. What do you think is the biggest challenge to scalability of CAVI?
 6. What is the benefit of your model having complete conditionals in the exponential family if you would like to apply CAVI?
 7. __Additional__: Calculate the rest of the terms in the ELBO of Equation (21) in [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf), and verify the CAVI update equations by setting the components of the ELBO gradient to zero.
-8. __If you have the time_: Implement CAVI for the example in Sections 2-3 of [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf) using PyTorch or a similar package.
+8. __Implementation__: Implement CAVI for the example in Sections 2-3 of [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf) using PyTorch or a similar package.
 Think about how to visualize the behaviour of the algorithm and/or its results.
 If you have done the previous exercise, use a threshold on the relative change in the ELBO to control when to terminate; otherwise you can monitor changes in the variational parameters, or the log-predictive density on a hold-out set. (_Additional__: If you have implemented the ELBO, compare the behaviour of CAVI to directly optimizing the ELBO by gradient descent.)

 <br />